 - Apply sparingly with a cotton swab or cloth to avoid excess mess.

-- Avoid using oils on delicate fabrics or electronics where residue could cause damage.
+- Avoid using oils on delicate fabrics, electronics, or porous surfaces where residue could cause damage.

 - Wipe off excess after use to reduce dirt accumulation.